tunapanda/h5p-standalone/README.md

 `export` |false|  A boolean on whether display a download button.
 `icon`  |false|   A boolean on whether display H5P icon `downloadUrl` |false| A path or a url that returns zipped h5p for download.
-The link is used by H5P `export` button
+The link is used by H5P `export` button `fullScreen` |false| A boolean on whether to enable fullscreen button if browser supports the feature.
+Default is `false`

 **Note:**
 - One can use absolute URL for `frameCss`, `frameJs`, and for other path options(`h5pJsonPath`,`librariesPath`, & `librariesPath`)